David J. Brewer: Eighth Circuit (1884–1889)

-When Judge John F. Dillon resigned in 1879, several state officials encouraged President Rutherford B. Hayes to nominate Brewer to the ensuing vacancy on the United States circuit court for the Eighth Circuit.
+When Judge John F. Dillon resigned in 1879, several state officials encouraged President Rutherford B. Hayes to nominate Brewer to the ensuing vacancy on the federal circuit court for the Eighth Circuit.
 George W. McCrary was appointed instead, but when McCrary resigned in 1884, President Chester A. Arthur nominated Brewer to take his place.
 Brewer characterized the Eighth Circuit as "an empire in itself": it encompassed Arkansas, Colorado, Iowa, Kansas, Minnesota, Missouri, and Nebraska, to which North Dakota, South Dakota, and Wyoming were added several years after his appointment.
 As a circuit judge, he heard a wide variety of cases, including federal civil disputes, matters arising under the court's diversity jurisdiction, and the occasional criminal prosecution.
+Most cases were under the circuit court's original jurisdiction, although Brewer heard a few appeals from federal district courts.

 In Chicago & N.W.
 Railway Co. v.
 Dey, a railroad company argued that the rates set by the Iowa Railroad Commission were unreasonable and should be enjoined.
 Despite the Supreme Court's 1877 decision in Munn v.
 Illinois that legislatures had the authority to determine whether rates were reasonable, Brewer ruled in the railroad's favor, issuing a preliminary injunction on the grounds that it was unlawful to impose rates that did not adequately compensate the company.
 Paul argued that the decision was squarely at odds with Munn, although Brodhead maintained that such claims are "at the very least misleading" since Brewer later lauded the commission and upheld the rates.
-In another Kansas prohibition case, State v.
-Walruff, Brewer firmly reiterated the position that he had expressed in Mugler, appealing to "the guarantees of safety and protection to private property".
-Citing this case and others, Paul commented that the future justice's "growing conservatism was manifest in his circuit court days".
+In State v.
+Walruff, Brewer firmly reiterated the position that he had expressed in Mugler, appealing to "the guarantees of safety and protection to private property" to rule that the Fourteenth Amendment required Kansas to compensate beer manufacturers affected by prohibition laws.
+Citing Walruff and other cases, Paul commented that the future justice's "growing conservatism" was evident during this period.